pbarry25/yall-means-all/README.md

 Disclaimer: [I](https://github.com/pbarry25) am not directly affiliated with any of the companies listed here.

-This is simplly a curated list of companies who have active, funded initiatives.
+This is simply a curated list of companies who have active, funded initiatives.

 The target audience here includes (but is not limited to):